peacefulotter/pyroml/README.md

 $ python main.py # this will launch the training, follow the wandb link to access the plots
 $ python pretrain.py # will load the last checkpoint and compute mse on a small part of the dataset, outputs True if model predicts correctly!
 ```

-### Done

-- Metrics, with support for custom metrics
-- WandB
-- Checkpoints
-- Load pretrained models from checkpoints